shuky19/Converter-Ruby-Gem/README.md

 1. Merge convert and convert_back to one method (convert)
 2. Add default lambda creation for inner conversion (converting the inner attribute using the Converter, see down the page)
 3. Add convert_to instance method to class that includes Converter module
+4. Add copy_to instance method to class that includes Converter module
+5. Add copy method to Converter module

 Getting started
 ---------------